Pseudo-Nonlinear Data Augmentation: A Constrained Energy Minimization Viewpoint: Psuedo-Nonlinear data augmentation

-\subsection{Log-Linear model on posets framework}
+\subsection{Log-linear model on posets framework}

+Motivated by \Cref{rmk:log-linear-model-energy-perspective}, by associating each element \(x \in \Omega\) with a feature dimension, we can specify the geometry among features---i.e., design the poset structure---using prior knowledge or natural structure present in the data.
+The resulting models define an energy-aware, curved statistical space that faithfully reflects the prescribed relationships among features.

-Given a dataset \(\{ z_i \}_{i = 1}^{n}\), our proposed framework embeds the data into a statistical manifold \(\mathcal{S}\) using an energy-based approach, leveraging the log-linear model on posets.
-This provides a geometric structure induced by the energy-based modeling, which is general and not restricted to any specific application, making it of broader interest.
-The process works in three steps: \begin{enumerate*}[label=\arabic*.)] \item models each \(z_i\) as a \emph{real-valued poset}; \item embeds the data naturally into the statistical manifold \(\mathcal{S} \); \item computes two coordinate representations of the embedded data using the log-linear model on posets. \end{enumerate*} See \Cref{fig:log-linear-model} for an illustration.
+More specifically, given a dataset \(\{ z_i \}_{i = 1}^{n}\), we first embed the data into a statistical manifold \(\mathcal{S}\) by leveraging the log-linear model on posets, which provides a geometric structure induced by the energy-based modeling.
+The process works in three steps: \begin{enumerate*}[label=\arabic*.)] \item models each \(z_i\) as a \emph{real-valued poset}; \item embeds the real-valued poset into the statistical manifold \(\mathcal{S} \) by viewing it as a probability distribution; \item computes the corresponding two coordinate representations using the log-linear model on posets. \end{enumerate*} See \Cref{fig:log-linear-model} for an illustration.
 We now explain each step in detail below.

-\paragraph{Real-Valued Poset.} In the usual machine learning pipeline, inputs are constrained to be vectors or matrices, failing to deal with more complex data.
-In contrast, posets are flexible enough to capture data with structures, including vectors and matrices.
-For instance, focusing on the underlying data structure for now (i.e., omitting the feature associated with individual entry), a \(D\)-dimensional vector \(z \in \mathbb{R}^D\) can be modeled by the poset \(\Omega \coloneqq [D]\) with the partial order being the natural order between positive integers.
-Similarly, other common data structures such as matrices or tensors can be treated in the same way, while capturing more complex structures potentially.
-In general, any data structure that naturally admits a partial order can be effectively modeled by a poset.
+\paragraph{Real-Valued Poset.} In the typical machine learning pipeline, inputs are often constrained to be vectors or matrices, which fail to accommodate more complex data.
+In contrast, posets are flexible enough to capture data with structures, including vectors, matrices, or tensors.
+In general, any data structure that admits a natural partial order can be modeled by a poset: for instance, a \(D\)-dimensional vector \(z \in \mathbb{R}^D\) (i.e., \(1^{\text{st} }\)-order tensor) admits a structure that can be modeled by the poset \(\Omega \coloneqq [D]\) with the partial order being the natural order between positive integers.
+Similarly, other common data structures, such as matrices or tensors, can be treated in the same way.
+On the other hand, as noted at the beginning of the section, a custom poset structure \(\Omega\) can also be specified, either with or without the natural structure, to reflect prior knowledge of the relation between features.